technoguy3105/SunFlow/README.md

 # Design & Optimize your Supply Chain

-ljgdlgjdlgkjg
+SunFlow is a tool to model and optimize your Supply Chains.
+In SunFlow a model is made of materials, compoments, parts, products, substitutes, suppliers, manufactures, distribution and customers - just to mention the major ones - together with fix and variable costs and capacities.

 Tutorials
 ---------

-The tutorials (part I & II) explain SunFlow's capabilities and their usage by illustrative examples step-by-step.
-Their source code can be found inside the examples folder.
-To see the tutorial's graph charts as well in the example programs, you have to execute the tutorial files (Jupyter Notebook files) since they are not shown under GitHub.
+Illustrative tutorials explain SunFlow's capabilities and their usage by examples step-by-step.
+Their source code is inside the examples folder.

 Powerful Graphics